 Like many people, you’re probably wondering if it’s the turbines that make people sick.
 Here are some details to help you understand this better.
 People are affected differently Some people develop new symptoms and others find … visit this page

-If you’re concerned that the wind turbines, mining, field compressors or other sources of environmental noise (with infrasound, low frequency noise and/or vibration frequencies) may be having an effect on you or your family’s health, one … visit this page
+If you’re concerned that the wind turbines, mining, field compressors or other sources of industrial or environmental noise (with infrasound, low frequency noise and/or vibration frequencies) may be having an effect on you or your family’s … visit this page